Corn smut: Taxonomy

-Mycosarcoma maydis is the best known and studied fungus of the Ustilaginomycetes, a sub class of basidiomycota, and is often used as the exemplar species when talking about its entire class.
+Mycosarcoma maydis is the best known and studied fungus of the Ustilaginomycetes, a sub class of Basidiomycota, and is often used as the exemplar species when talking about its entire class.

 Formerly it was placed in genus Ustilago, but in 2016, it was placed in genus Mycosarcoma.

-Characteristics
+Description

 This ear of corn has been infected with Mycosarcoma maydis.

 The fungus infects all parts of the host plant by invading the ovaries of its host.
 The infection causes the corn kernels to swell up into tumor-like galls, wherein the tissues, texture, and developmental pattern are mushroom-like.
 The galls grow to 4 to 5 inches in diameter.
 These galls are made up of hypertrophied cells of the infected plant, along with resulting fungal threads and blue-black spores.
 These dark-colored spores give the cob a burned, scorched appearance.